 As a server, you should make a minimum of a dollar on every drink you serve to someone while they’re playing.

 Speaking of tips, this is another job where you can make a ton of them in addition to the hourly rate — especially if you’re looking for weekend part-time jobs.
 If you’re bartending in a college town, there’s a good chance things are going to be packed on the weekends.
-While this means it gets hectic, it also means you’re going to be making a lot of money.
+While this means it gets hectic, it also means you’re going to be making a lot of money — and will have experience managing multiple customer requests at once

-English majors, this one’s for you.
+English majors, this one is for you.
 You are able to work from home and choose the frequency of your assignments.
 It’s also an opportunity to write about almost any topic you can think of, as well as get experience if you want a future career in writing.

 You have to have a certain type of personality to do this job, but it can be very rewarding if you do.
 It’s a great way to meet new people and can lead to a future full-time career in the hospitality industry.
-It pays a bit less than a night auditor, but this job isn’t as involved with the accounting side of things.
+It pays a bit less than a night auditor, but this job isn’t as involved with the accounting side of things and gives you great customer service skills.

 If Zumba or yoga is your jam, consider teaching a class to people.
 You get a guaranteed workout during the days you have a class, so you don’t have to worry about scheduling gym time.
 It’s also a great opportunity to meet people and help them achieve their own fitness goals, so it can be a super rewarding job.